drewmassey/amazon_reviews/README.md

 - How frequently to title and body return similar sentiments? _A correlation analysis did not indicate this was a promising way to do a dimensional reduction_.
 See the discussion in the Jupyter notebook in this repo.

-- How should upvotes and downvotes weigh the prediction model? _This question was not exhaustively explored but the model performed comparable with or without weighting upvoted reviews more heavily or by excluding reviews without votes._
+- How should upvotes and downvotes weigh the prediction model? _This question was not exhaustively explored but the model performed roughly the same with or without weighting upvoted reviews more heavily or by excluding reviews without votes._

 ### Assumptions & Other Considerations
 Since this model was built in just a few days, there are some considerable sharp edges.
 At a minimum here are obstacles and further issues that would need to be addressed before applying this model to any business problem:

 - _Narrow Data Model_.
 Probably the most obvious limitation of this solution is that it doesn't actually look at the product, or who is actually writing, in an effort to predict the rating.
 So we don't have any insight as to whether a particular person, for example, tends towards enthusiasm or negativity.
-Similarly, we can't weight our model based on the rating performance of other similar products In a real world system we would definitely want to at least contemplate such data sources.
+Similarly, we can't weight our model based on the rating performance of other similar products.
+In a real world system we would definitely want to at least contemplate such data sources.
 - _The Gospel of AWS_.
-We haven't done serious analysis of whether `AWS Comprehend` is enriching our data the way we would expect, we kind of take their sentiment analysis for granted.
+Since we haven't done an analysis of whether `AWS Comprehend` is enriching our data the way we would expect, we kind of take their sentiment analysis for granted.
 Further analysis would be required to determine whether this was a cost-effective approach compared to building a model in house.
 - _Cost_.
 Because this relies on an external pay-as-you-go service there was a cost associated with building this model.
 - _Sampling_.
 In order to control cost, this analysis was conducted on 173,645 records that were passed through the sentiment analysis service.
 A full analysis of the entire data set would reveal a different set; moreover in the interest of time and cost savings we just read the top of the original data file; even at a 10% sample a better approach would be to shuffle and randomly select a larger percentage of the original data.